 You should be able to sync your entire show by importing your podcast RSS feed to Podcastpage.
 All episodes (existing and future ones) will instantly appear on your site.

-Podcastpage offers more ways for your audience to communicate with you.
 The service can automatically import your podcast reviews from Podchaser and Apple Podcasts.
 Plus, you can add a form for your audience to write a review on your website.
 What if you get a bad review?
 You can hide it.

 Get a Free 14 day trial · No credit card required